katrina799/4G06CapstoneProjectT5/.github/PR_TEMPLATE/custom-pull-request-template.md

 - [ ] I have written readable comments
 - [ ] I have updated the documentation which related to the changes I made
 - [ ] I have written reasonable tests and the updated version all passed
-- [ ] There should no potential errors occur after the changes
+- [ ] There should be no potential errors after the changes get merged to main

 # Action Required